oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce/README.md

 The included header `dpc_common.hpp` is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

 ### Running Samples in DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (fpga_compile or fpga_runtime) as well as whether to run in batch or interactive mode.
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (fpga_compile or fpga_runtime) and whether to run in batch or interactive mode.
 For more information see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/get-started/base-toolkit/](https://devcloud.intel.com/oneapi/get-started/base-toolkit/)).

 When compiling for FPGA hardware, it is recommended to increase the job timeout to 12h.